seriaati/social-media/README.md

 ### Labels

-Issue labels are interesting, it seems like there isn't a hard limit to them (someone have created 10,000 labels.)
+Issue labels are interesting, it seems like there isn't a hard limit on them (someone have created 10,000 labels.)
 They are searchable, and they can carry a color and a description along with the label name itself.

 The only issue is that it's can't be applied by the issue creator themself, but rather by the repo maintainers.
 This is why I didn't use issue labels for tagging topics (well, writing tags manually are more flexible than issue labels, anyways.)